Minoqi/Minoqi/README.md

 <details>
  <summary><h3>👨‍💻 What's Minoqi Up To?</h3></summary>
-   I just finished my first godot addon called [Minos UUID Generator!](https://minosuuidgenerator.carrd.co) It's a program to create UUIDs, currently only for Godot.
-On top of that I'm also working on a flexible dialogue tool, that will be able to work in any engine/framework that accepts JSON files.
-While it's being made in Godot, it'll be a standalone aplication that does not require godot to run.
-I'm also working on two games, with more details coming soon ;)
+   I'm currently working on my first solo-released game *The 10-Day Garden* which will be published on steam by the end of the year!
+I also have a tool called *Dialogue Forge*, whihc is an engine-agnostic tool to create dialogue for games, that I'm continuing to work on.

 <!--